The above link will take you to the OHA information regarding COVID Vaccinations. We will update the information as we receive it.

 social work in Oregon.

-To apply for the emergency clinical license, send the following items to email@example.com
+To apply for the emergency authorization to practice, send the following items to email@example.com

 A statement requesting an Oregon emergency clinical social work